rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/detecting-adblock-pages.md

 Since most ad blockers block the request to the Google AdSense servers, this is assumed as a good measure to detect ad-blocked pages.
 {% endhint %}

 - `sendAdblockPageOptions`: The RudderStack SDK will make an implicit `page` call about the ad-blocked pages if `sendAdblockPage` is set to `true`.
-With `sendAdblockPageOptions` \(which internally contains [`IntegrationOpts`](#integrationopts) object\), you can provide the destinations to which you want to forward this `page` call.
-For more information on filtering destinations refer to [Filter Selective Destinations to Send Event Data](#filter-selective-destinations-to-send-event-data).
+With `sendAdblockPageOptions` \(which internally contains [`IntegrationOpts`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#integrationopts) object\), you can provide the destinations to which you want to forward this `page` call.
+For more information on filtering destinations refer to [Filter Selective Destinations](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#filter-selective-destinations).

 The implicit `page` call semantics is as follows: